Blog

 Steps:

-1. Open the Start menu, type cmd.
+1. Open the Start menu and type cmd.

-2. Right-click on "Command Prompt" and select Run as administrator.
+2. Right-click on "Command Prompt" and select " Run as administrator."

 bash